 Chianti is an area located in the heart of central Italy’s Tuscany region, boasting stunning landscapes, great wines, olive oil and very good food linked to the country life style.
 Although there isn't any coastline in Chianti, the area offers an interesting food specialty: “Tonno del Chianti” or Chianti “Tuna”.

-I met up with Chef Giorgio Trovato in Castelnuovo Berardenga, in the south of Chianti to cook and taste this unusual dish.
+We met up with Chef Giorgio Trovato in Castelnuovo Berardenga, in the south of Chianti to cook and taste this unusual dish.
 Actually it looks like tuna but is an incredible soft pork meat cooked for many hours with white wine and vegetables and then stored in a jar covered with olive oil and laurel.

 This is my reinterpretation of a local peasant recipe,” says Trovato.
 “In fact, Tonno del Chianti originated as a dish prepared in order to use all the meat of the pig and to store it for a long time.
 In the past it often happened that the sows gave birth in July but some little pigs were unable to overcome the torrid summer.
 So farmers used to butcher and cook these pigs in July according to this technique."